Sabrimala #2: Petitioners Argue Exclusion Violates Right Against Untouchability and To Free ExpressionSabarimala Temple Entry

 However, the bench was not convinced to give expansive interpretation to Article 17.
 It prodded the counsel to argue on the lines that the religious custom would not enjoy protection under Article 25(1) and Article 26(b) of the Constitution.
-In a last effort, Mr. Ramchandran tried to convince the bench by referring to Chief Justice B.P.
-Sinha’s dissent in Saiffudin, where he held that religious excommunication violates the mandate of Article 17.
+In a last effort, Mr. Ramchandran tried to convince the bench by referring to former Chief Justice B.P.
+Sinha’s dissent in Saiffudin, where he held that religious excommunication violates Article 17.

 Mr. Ramchandran concluded by saying that disallowing women from entering the Sabarimala temple is a form of untouchability – it equates menstruating women with notions of impurity.
 This kind of religious morality should not supersede constitutional morality.

-Mr. P.V.
+Senior Advocate P.V.
 Surendranath, representing All India Democratic Women’s Association, began his arguments: the act of worship is covered by the fundamental right to expression under Article 19 (1)(a).
 Thus, the said religious custom not only infringes Article 25(1) but also Article 19(1) (a) of the Indian Constitution.

-Mr. Surendranath pointed out that the fundamental right of religious denomination to manage its internal affairs under Article 26(b) is not an unfettered right – it is subject to the limitations of public order, morality and health.
+Mr. Surendranath pointed out that the fundamental right of a religious denomination to manage its internal affairs under Article 26(b) is not an unfettered right – it is subject to the limitations of public order, morality and health.
 He maintained that morality has to be understood as constitutional morality.
 Any sex-based discrimination founded on notions of impurity violates constitutional morality.

-At this point, Justice Indu Malhotra queried – “What about the status of temples which do not receive state funding?”
-Surendranth replied that irrespective of whether a temple receives state aid or not, if it is open to public, it cannot have discriminatory religious customs.
+At this point, Justice Indu Malhotra queried “What about the status of temples which do not receive state funding?”
+Mr. Surendranth replied that irrespective of whether a temple receives state aid or not, if it is open to public, it cannot have discriminatory religious customs.
 With this, Mr. PV Surendranth concluded his arguments.

-Mr. Jaideep Gupta, the counsel for State of Kerala began his arguments.
+Senior Advocate Jaideep Gupta, the counsel for State of Kerala began his arguments.
 Chief Justice Dipak Misra observed that the submissions by Mr. Gupta will be considered as the State of Kerala’s final stand.
 Mr. Jaideep reiterated that the stand of State of Kerala is that women should be allowed entry into the temple.
 He said that age based restriction (between ages 10-50) on women can turn out be a life long restriction – there is no guarantee that women would live as long as 50-55 years.
 He submitted that the said customary practices would qualify as ‘law’ under Article 13(1) and can be struck down by the court for fundamental rights violation.